timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # random2$model 13 33758.41
 ```

-If you look at the model output, you will see that study explained the greatest portion of the variation in abundance, but that the spatial structure of sites within studies also explained a substantial portion:
+If you look at the model output, in the column 'Std.Dev.' under 'Random effects:', you will see that study explained the greatest portion of the variation in abundance, but that the spatial structure of sites within studies also explained a substantial portion:

 ```R